Foundry Partners LLC Acquires 19,354 Shares of Sonoco Products (NYSE:SON)

-A number of other institutional investors and hedge funds have also recently added to or reduced their stakes in SON.
-State Board of Administration of Florida Retirement System boosted its stake in shares of Sonoco Products by 0.4% during the 2nd quarter.
-State Board of Administration of Florida Retirement System now owns 111,666 shares of the industrial products company’s stock worth $6,591,000 after buying an additional 416 shares during the last quarter.
-Naples Global Advisors LLC boosted its stake in shares of Sonoco Products by 9.4% during the 3rd quarter.
-Naples Global Advisors LLC now owns 52,931 shares of the industrial products company’s stock worth $2,877,000 after buying an additional 4,529 shares during the last quarter.
-Winthrop Advisory Group LLC acquired a new position in shares of Sonoco Products during the 2nd quarter worth about $246,000.
-Graham Capital Management L.P. acquired a new position in shares of Sonoco Products during the 2nd quarter worth about $244,000.
-Finally, Swiss National Bank boosted its stake in shares of Sonoco Products by 1.3% during the 2nd quarter.
-Swiss National Bank now owns 213,300 shares of the industrial products company’s stock worth $12,589,000 after buying an additional 2,800 shares during the last quarter.
-76.20% of the stock is owned by institutional investors and hedge funds.
+A number of other large investors also recently modified their holdings of SON.
+State Street Corp raised its holdings in shares of Sonoco Products by 13.4% in the 1st quarter.
+State Street Corp now owns 8,240,829 shares of the industrial products company’s stock valued at $515,546,000 after purchasing an additional 972,157 shares during the period.
+Norges Bank bought a new stake in shares of Sonoco Products in the 4th quarter valued at about $53,429,000.
+Fuller & Thaler Asset Management Inc. bought a new stake in shares of Sonoco Products in the 1st quarter valued at about $51,618,000.
+Earnest Partners LLC raised its holdings in shares of Sonoco Products by 52.2% in the 2nd quarter.
+Earnest Partners LLC now owns 2,043,467 shares of the industrial products company’s stock valued at $120,605,000 after purchasing an additional 700,414 shares during the period.
+Finally, Osaic Holdings Inc. raised its holdings in shares of Sonoco Products by 1,144.2% in the 2nd quarter.
+Osaic Holdings Inc. now owns 710,318 shares of the industrial products company’s stock valued at $3,684,000 after purchasing an additional 653,229 shares during the period.
+76.20% of the stock is currently owned by institutional investors and hedge funds.

 Analysts Set New Price Targets

 SON has been the topic of a number of research analyst reports.
+Wells Fargo & Company dropped their target price on shares of Sonoco Products from $55.00 to $50.00 and set an “equal weight” rating on the stock in a report on Thursday, October 19th.
 StockNews.com raised shares of Sonoco Products from a “hold” rating to a “buy” rating in a report on Tuesday, November 28th.
-Wells Fargo & Company lowered their price target on shares of Sonoco Products from $55.00 to $50.00 and set an “equal weight” rating on the stock in a report on Thursday, October 19th.
 Two research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
 Based on data from MarketBeat.com, Sonoco Products has a consensus rating of “Moderate Buy” and an average target price of $61.40.

 Sonoco Products Stock Performance